tomas-fryza/vhdl-course/labs/02-logic/README.md

       B_less_A_o    <= '1' when (b_i < a_i) else '0';
    ```

+   Write all three functions in signal-assignments style and one function also with low-level operators.

 <a name="part4"></a>

 ## Part 4: Assertion statements in VHDL testbench